geoscript/geoscript-groovy/doc/index.rst

     :hidden:

     quickstart
+    usage

 GeoScript Groovy is a Groovy implementation of GeoScript.

     :ref:`Quickstart <quickstart>`
       Get up and running with GeoScript

+    :ref:`Usage <usage>`
+      Learn how to use the various GeoScript Groovy commands

     `Learning <../learning>`_
      A tour of the GeoScript library